jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | linear attenuation coefficient of GL_LIGHT0, this is a linear factor for attenuation of the light source with distance
 * | **light0position** [type = Float4, default = [0.2,0.2,10.,0.], size = 4]:
   | \ ``SC.visualizationSettings.openGL.light0position``\
-  | \tabnewline 4f position vector of GL_LIGHT0; 4th value should be 0 for lights like sun, but 1 for directional lights (and for attenuation factor being calculated); light0 is also used for shadows, so you need to adjust this position; see opengl manuals
+  | 4f position vector of GL_LIGHT0; 4th value should be 0 for lights like sun, but 1 for directional lights (and for attenuation factor being calculated); light0 is also used for shadows, so you need to adjust this position; see opengl manuals
 * | **light0quadraticAttenuation** [type = float, default = 0.0, size = 1]:
   | \ ``SC.visualizationSettings.openGL.light0quadraticAttenuation``\
   | quadratic attenuation coefficient of GL_LIGHT0, this is a quadratic factor for attenuation of the light source with distance